-Primary Antibody Incubation
+Primary & Secondary Antibody Incubation

 - Aspirate blocking solution, apply primary antibody diluted in antibody dilution buffer.
 At the same time, set up a negative control without applying the primary antibody.
-Incubate for 1 h at room temperature or overnight at 4°C. - 6.
+Incubate for 1 to 2 h at RT or overnight (ON) at 4°C in the dark. - 6.
 Wash coverslip with 1X PBS 3 times for 3 min each. - Apply corresponding fluorochrome-labeled secondary antibody diluted in antibody dilution buffer and incubate for 1 h at room temperature in a moist environment in the dark. - 8.
 Wash coverslip with 1X PBS 3 times for 3 min each.